dia-berlin-transit-etl/pipeline/README.md

 In all cases, the same normalization + pg_trgm matching + auditing logic is applied, so station identity is consistent across planned and changes ingestion.

-## Figure 2: Input Schema for Task 3.1
+## Figure 2: Input Schema for Spark

 The name of the input schema fields kept in shortened form for consistency with the xml contents.